 Dr. Lowrance stays active in the community.
 She is a volunteer and serves on the Board of Directors of the Companion Animal Association of Arizona in which she provides pet therapy to assisted living facilities with her dog Daisy.
 She is a member of the Arizona Veterinary Medical Association and the American Veterinary Medical Association Dr. Lowrance routinely supports The Phoenix Zoo, The Boy Scouts of America, The American Girl Scouts and The University of Arizona School of Agriculture.

 Dr. Amanda Varney was born in Allentown, PA and moved to Tucson just after she finished kindergarten.
 She attended University High School, and then obtained her B.S in Biology from Arizona State University’s Honors College (now known as the Barrett’s Honors College).
 She then was accepted at Colorado State University’s College of Veterinary Medicine and Biological Sciences and moved north to Fort Collins, Colorado.
 After four great years in Veterinary School it was time to go out in the real world!
 Dr. Varney moved back to Arizona and completed a one year internship at Mesa Veterinary Hospital (now the Animal Referral and Emergency Center of Arizona).
 Since then she has been in general practice in Mesa and Fountain Hills.
 Her practice interests include anything and everything pertaining to cats, pain management, dentistry and regenerative medicine (stem cell therapy).
 She has been happily married since 2006 to an Art Professor at Mesa Community College.
-They share their home with a La Perm named Banksy and a goofy German Shepherd mix named Rembrandt (Remi).
+She shares her house with her cat 'Ansel' and her Labrador retriever mix 'Sargent'.
 When not at work you can find her playing her with daughters Rosabella and Eliana and cooking or reading.

-Stephanie Patterson has been a veterinary assistant for over 11 years.
-She graduated from Scottsdale community college with her veterinary assistant degree in 2001.
-She enjoys spending time with her son Zane, her 2 chihuahuas, yorkshire terrier and 4 cats.
+Stephanie Patterson has been a veterinary assistant since 2001.
+She graduated from Scottsdale community college with her veterinary assistant degree.
+She enjoys spending time with her sons Zane and Konner, her 2 chihuahuas, yorkshire terrier and 4 cats.
 Helping animals is her passion and has been ever since she was a little girl.

 Jason Miller helped found Small Animal Housecalls in 2006 with his wife, Dr. Melanie Lowrance.
 He graduated with his Bachelor of Science degree in Economics from the University of Arizona in 2000.
 He worked as a sheriffs deputy for Pima County for 7 years until he helped found Small Animal Housecalls.
 He has a passion for helping animals and uses his business skills to help keep house calls affordable and running smoothly.

 Amber Sien grew up in Tempe, AZ.
 She graduated from Pima Medical Institute with her veterinary assistant degree.
 She started with Small Animal Housecalls in 2013 and cherishes the opportunity to make a difference in the lives of pets and their owners.
 She also loves driving to all the different parts of the East Valley.
-She Shares her home with her husband Dan, a semiconductor engineer, her son Ryan (Go Navy!), daughter, Taryn, 'Cute Buddy' her Shih tzu, and 2 cats 'Chip and 'Betty Boo'.
+She shares her home with her 2 cats 'Chip' and 'Betty Boo'.
 When she is not assisting our veterinarians she spends her time outdoors with photography, traveling, hiking and gardening.